scrapjs/ast-eval/README.md

 ## Precautions

-* Ast-eval takes supposation that native environment hasn’t been changed and built-ins have it’s original or polyfilled methods.
-If you redefine the builtins, like with [sugar.js]() or similar library - make sure to provide it as externs.
+* Ast-eval takes supposation that native environment isn’t changed and all built-ins have it’s original or polyfilled methods.
+If you redefine the built-ins, like with [sugar.js]() or similar library - make sure to provide it as externs.

 [![NPM](https://nodei.co/npm/ast-eval.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/ast-eval/)